mozilla/explainers/dom-localization.md

 ## Methodology for approaching & evaluating solutions

-This proposal seeks to directly addres the concerns raised in the [Internationalization section of Mozilla's Web Vision](https://www.mozilla.org/en-US/about/webvision/full/#internationalization), and is in fact directly referenced there:
+This proposal seeks to directly address the concerns raised in the [Internationalization section of Mozilla's Web Vision](https://www.mozilla.org/en-US/about/webvision/full/#internationalization), and is in fact directly referenced there: